Cold Bluing Revisited: Brownell's Oxpho Blue Part 3

 Frequently Asked Questions

-What is the best way to apply Brownell's Oxpho Blue?
+What is the best way to apply Brownell's Oxpho Blue for firearm refinishing?

-Yes, missed spots can be corrected.
-Degrease the affected area with alcohol, dry it, reheat it with a hair dryer, and then reapply the bluing solution for a seamless blend.
+To fix a missed spot, degrease the area with alcohol, dry it thoroughly, reheat it with a hair dryer, and then carefully reapply the Oxpho Blue solution.
+This allows for a seamless blend with the surrounding blued areas.

 More Gunsmithing & DIY Videos You Might Like